 It's time to get going!
 You have a few options for Huatulco transportation to get you out of the airport.
 If you're ready to take on the challenge of driving in Mexico, you can rent a car and pick it up at the Huatulco airport.
 Remember to read up on the traffic laws and road rules, as they may be a bit different from what you're used to.

-Unless you plan to rent a car, you'll need to familiarize yourself with the best ways to get around in Huatulco.
-Uber and Lyft don't serve the area, but public transportation is available.
-The city bus is the cheapest way to get around town during the day (look for blue and white vehicles!).
-Huatulco's buses aren't like those you'd find in more populated areas, with lots of stops along the way.
+Unless you plan to rent a car, you’ll need to familiarize yourself with the best ways to get around in Huatulco.
+Uber and Lyft don’t serve the area, but public transportation is available and pretty straightforward once you know the basics.

+The city bus is the cheapest way to get around town during the day—look for the blue-and-white vehicles.
 The buses cover the entire region and can take you between Santa Maria Huatulco, La Crucecita, and Santa Cruz.
-If you choose to travel by bus, make sure to have small increments of cash, as waiting for your change and holding up a line can be a hassle.
+If you choose to travel by bus, make sure to have small bills, because waiting for your change and holding up the line is a hassle nobody wants.

 The best way to travel between specific destinations is by taxi.
 Taxis can make some people nervous, given that services in other countries have reputations for dishonesty.
 But in Huatulco, most tourists report positive experiences with drivers.
 Taxi fares are usually pre-set, so you have a minimal chance of being scammed.
 Plus, short trips are inexpensive!
-Just wave down any taxis that you see, or wait at a local taxi stand.
+Just wave down any taxi you see, or wait at a local taxi stand.

 Just like you would anywhere, be aware of your surroundings and keep an eye on your belongings.
 Most travelers don’t have any problems!